Category filter

 Archives

-Archived deployments can be found in the Archives section, which shows the deployment name, version, and archived time.
-From this section, deployments can be deleted or restored.
+Archived automations can be found in the Archives section, which shows the automation name, version, and archived time.
+From this section, automations can be deleted or restored.

 Section displaying archived deployments